vkokku-com/e-chat/README.md

 # e-chat
-e chat is an employee communicator app
+e chat is an communicator app which uses technologies such as node.js, mongodb, javascript, Ractive